skippyr/river-dreams/README.md

 + executable files quantity for the current directory.
 + symbolic links quantity for the current directory.

-River Dreams also contains fallback text that can be used when your terminal can not render pretty symbols.
+It also contains fallback text that can be used when your terminal can not render pretty symbols.

 ## Installation